If you hold a LIC policy, for which you had already completed

 drastically and the interest rates of banks are expected to go down due to the

 huge inflow of money into the banks.
-Is there any investment where the interest
+Is there any investment in the near by future where the interest

 rates are not volatile to the changing economy?